Vishu200412/project-nexus/README.md

+# Nexus Software Web Development Projects

 This repository contains two web development projects created for an internship at Nexus Software.

-The first project focus on building simple login and signup page (UI-only) with basic form validation for the signup page.
+## Project 1: Simple Login and Signup Page (UI-only)

+- Basic login and signup pages with UI design.
+- Signup page includes basic form validation.

+## Project 2: Restaurant Website with MERN Stack

-The second project is focused on building a simple restaurant website with login and signup functionality using the MERN stack.
+- Simple restaurant website with login and signup functionality.
+- Built using the MERN (MongoDB, Express.js, React, Node.js) stack.

+### Installation

+After cloning the repository, run npm install to install necessary dependencies:

+### Running Projects

+To run the frontend, use: npm run dev
+For the backend, run: npm start